spacedman/modernr/basketball.md

 RStudio
 =======

-Start RStudio and use the `File` menu to load the code.
+Start RStudio and use the `File` menu to load the `script.R` file from the extracted ZIP archive.

 Now the way a lot of people work is to write a long script like this, and then use `source` to load it.
 You can just hit the `Source` button to do that.